Android No Sim Card Detected [Try These Fixes]

 In most cases, rebooting your device solves the problem.
 However, it doesn’t always do the trick.
 Some Android users have reported that the “No SIM Card” error message persists, even when they restart their phones.
 If this happens to you, don’t fret.
 Shutting your device and waiting at least 30 seconds before powering it back up can be the solution.
 To shut down your device:

-- Press down the power button (the Bixby+Volume button on some models) and then select “Turn off” or “Power off” from the pop-up menu, depending on the type of device you’re using.
+- Press down the “power” or “Bixby+Volume” on some Samsung models and then select “Turn off” or “Power off” from the pop-up menu, depending on the type of device you’re using.

 - Confirm your choice on the pop-up screen.

 You may also need to unplug your device from any power source.
-If you want to be even more thorough, you may want to remove your battery as soon as you power off your device, then hold the power button to drain any residual power.
+If you want to be even more thorough, remove your battery as soon as you power off your device, then hold the power button to drain any residual power.